How To Renew Your Insurance License In Alabama

 You may take your continuing education courses either in person in a classroom setting or online as a self-paced course.
 The online courses usually require a reading of the subject at hand, then a test at the end.

-2. How To Renew Your Insurance License In Alabama
+Step 2.
+Renew Your Insurance License In Alabama

 After you have completed your continuing education and you are within 90 days of your license expiration, you may renew your Alabama insurance license online by using the Alabama National Insurance Producer Registry tool.